 - Financial support: visit the Victorian Department of Health and Human Services (DHHS) to find relevant information for Victorians, or call the National Debt Helpline.

-While you may be experiencing heightened levels of anxiety and following these tips can help reduce these feelings, and support your mental health so you’re better able to stay mentally healthy.
+While you may be experiencing heightened levels of anxiety and stress, following these tips can help reduce these feelings, and support your mental health so you’re better able to stay mentally healthy.

 So, in summary, if you’re feeling anxious or stressed:

-- Maintain perspective (this is temporary)
+- Maintain perspective (this is temporary, the situation is improving)

 - Take practical steps to protect yourself and your community